 Last night on the NBA game I heard the announcer’s point out the same concept.
 6 players in the paint = no baskets.

 Same game.
 Same concept.

 In the younger kid’s game there are less three pointers and long balls because their skills have not got to that point yet.
-SO yeah, the stuff on TV doesn’t work like that yet.
+SO yeah, the stuff yousee on TV doesn’t wont work for the kid’s game.